Alexander Kolchak: Legacy

 Kolchak's government was not successful from the time of his taking the position of "Supreme Ruler" until his death.

 Kolchak was unable to win diplomatic recognition from any nation in the world, even the United Kingdom (though the British did support him to some degree).
 In addition he alienated the Czechoslovak Legion, which for a time was a powerful organised military force in the region and very strongly anti-Bolshevik.
 As was mentioned above, the American commander, Graves, disliked Kolchak and refused to lend him any military aid at all.

 The For Faith and Fatherland movement has attempted to rehabilitate Kolchak's reputation.
 However, two rehabilitation requests have been denied, by a regional military court in 1999 and by the Supreme Court of the Russian Federation in 2001.
 In 2004, the Constitutional Court of Russia returned the Kolchak case to the military court for another hearing.

 Monuments dedicated to Kolchak were built in Saint Petersburg in 2002 and in Irkutsk in 2004, despite objections from some former communist and left-wing politicians, as well as former Soviet army veterans.
 His memorial in St. Petersburg is a frequent target of vandalism.
 There is also a Kolchak Island.
 The modern Russian Navy considered naming the third ship of the new s, Admiral Kolchak to commemorate the Admiral but declined to do so in the end.

 Kolchak was a prominent expert on naval mines and member of the Russian Geographical Society.
 He was also known in the field of Arctic research, having published 16 articles on the subject.
 His awards are the Saint George Gold Sword for Bravery, given for his actions in the battle of Port Arthur and the Great Gold Constantine Medal from the Russian Geographic Society.

 In culture

 A Kolchak biographical film, titled Admiral (Адмиралъ), was released in Russia on 9 October 2008 after a gala preview to an audience of senior Russian Navy admirals.
-The film portrays the Admiral (Konstantin Khabensky) as a tragic hero with a deep love for his country.
-Elizaveta Boyarskaya appears as his common law wife, the poet, Anna Timireva.
+The film portrays the Kolchak (played by Konstantin Khabensky) as a tragic hero with a deep love for his country.
+Elizaveta Boyarskaya appears as his common law wife, the poet Anna Timireva.
 Director Andrei Kravchuk described the film as follows:

 It's about a man who tries to create history, to take an active part in history, as he gets caught in the turmoil.
 However, he keeps on struggling, he preserves his honor and his dignity, and he continues to love.

 In the shared alternate history of Ill Bethisad (1997 and after), the Kolchak-led White Army winning the Russian Civil War is a major point of divergence from actual history in the timeline of the fictional alternate universe.